by Dr. C.H. Weaver M.D. updated 8/2019

 In that trial, 49 men with treatment-resistant, advanced prostate cancer received Lynparza, and 16 of them (33%) responded, as defined by a set of clinical criteria.
 Lynparza stopped prostate cancer growth, generating lasting falls in prostate specific antigen (PSA) levels, falls in circulating cancer cell counts in the blood, and radiological responses on CT scans and MRI.

 The clinical trial found that up to 30% of men with advanced prostate cancer with defects in their systems for repairing DNA detected by genomic testing – and that these responded particularly well to Lynparza.

-The overall response rate to treatment was 54%.
+The overall response rate to treatment was 54% in 98 men with DNA repair mutations.
 Among 30 men with confirmed mutations in BRCA 1/2 alterations, 83.3% responded to treatment, and 57.1% with PALB2 alterations responded to the treatment.
 Lynparza delayed cancer progression an average of 5.5 months

 The PROfound Clinical Trial in Castrate Resistant Prostate Cancer

 The PROfound clinical trial evaluated the effectiveness and safety of Lynparza compared with enzalutamide or abiraterone in men with metastatic castration-resistant prostate cancer (mCRPC) who had progressed on prior treatment with new hormonal anticancer treatments and had a qualifying genetic mutation in one of 15 genes involved in the HRR pathway, including among BRCA1/2, ATM and CDK12.(3)